soderlind/mediamanager/readme.txt

 * Your media files stay exactly where they are on the server
 * URLs never change when you reorganize
 * Folders can be nested to create hierarchies
-* One media item can belong to multiple folders (optional)

 = Smart Suggestions =